Indian Beef Curry with Carrots and Peas

 With all the rich flavors of Indian spices, Indian beef curry is the perfect one-pot dinner!
-It’s easy to make and packed with meat and veggies smothered in a flavorful curry sauce.
+It’s easy to make and packed with meat and veggies slowly cooked in a flavorful curry sauce.

 Indian beef curry in a dutch oven with cilantro on top.